amaliatoutzi/61040-portfolio/assignments/stakeholders.md

 1. **Reader**: the person using the app to read daily news.
 2. **News outlets/publishers**: content providers whose articles are aggregated; they care about how their work is surfaced, summarized, and whether readers click through.
-3. **Podcasters/Media Creators**: people whose work is recommended alongside articles.
+3. **Podcasters/media creators**: people whose work is recommended alongside articles.
 4. **Society at large**: communities that benefit when more people are consistently informed rather than disengaged due to overload.

 **Impact**